 It's true, tax time can be stressful but with a little planning and some help from modern day tech, you can become the tax masters champion.
+Check out the 5 easy tips below to make tax time less of a 'taxing' time:

 1. Get your paperwork in order